-Much to the delight of Marvel fans everywhere, 2017 will see Marvel and Fox work together on two X-Men TV shows.
-Perhaps the most unusual of these is Legion, an 8-episode series that will star Dan Stevens as a powerful mutant with multiple personality disorder.
-With Noah Hawley (of Fargo fame) as showrunner, it promises to be perhaps one of the most promising and inventive superhero shows to date!
+Much to the delight of Marvel fans everywhere, 2017 sees Marvel and Fox working together on two X-Men TV shows.
+Perhaps the most unusual of these is Legion, an 8-episode series that stars Dan Stevens as a powerful mutant with multiple personality disorder.
+With Noah Hawley (of Fargo fame) as showrunner, it's proving to be one of the most promising and inventive superhero shows to date!

 Legion News & Rumors